After decades as Colorado Natives, the hubby and I finally made it up to Maroon Bells and WOW was it worth it.

 Seeing the Aspens turn at Maroon Bells.
 WOW!

 The drive up to the base camp is so pretty you don’t ever want to go over 25 mph because you have to pull over every mile or so to take yet another spectacular photo.
 We were lucky enough to see it at the absolute peak of the “Aspen turning” season and a few of the 200 photos I took are below for you to enjoy.

-I’d suggest an entire weekend, use one of those find a bargain hotel website and see what you can do for lodging.
-Aspen itself is such a friendly, beautiful, healthy, visitor friendly place.
+I’d suggest an entire weekend, use one of those find a bargain hotel website, and see what you can do for lodging.
+Aspen itself is such a friendly, beautiful, healthy, visitor-friendly place.
 Do visit their animal shelter, it is one of the nicest and best-run centers I’ve ever visited.
-Everything is about the pets.
-They even let you rent-a-dog for the day while you are there to both give you your dog fix if you are missing your own and to help them adopt out the dogs.
+Everything is about pets.
+They even let you rent a dog for the day while you are there to both give you your dog fix if you are missing your own and to help them adopt out the dogs.
 It’s where we found my youngest and favorite furry child Dobby.